sandeep-kota/ROS-Concepts/README.md

 ## Project Overview

-- Talker: Publishes message "This is a test message!" as a topic named "chatter".
+- Talker: Publishes message "Initial Message" as a topic named "chatter".
+The talker node also has a service named "update_string" that will update the string being published by the "talker" node.
 - Listener: Subscribes to the topic "chatter" and prints message on the terminal window.

 ## Dependencies